 Our top five alternatives to Plexus® adhesive

-Now that you have got to this part, you should hopefully have more of an understanding of Plexus® adhesive.
-As described, Plexus® adhesive is the household name for Methyl Methacrylate adhesives.
+Now that you have got to this part, you should hopefully have more of an understanding of Plexus® adhesive and methyl methacrylates in general.

 In the following section, we will be exploring five alternatives to the Plexus® adhesive brand.